ckan/ckan/doc/maintaining/installing/index.rst

 #.
 Install from source
 #.
 Install from Docker Compose

-CKAN 2.9 supports Python 3.7 or higher and Python 3.8.
+CKAN 2.9 supports Python 3.7 and Python 3.8 plus 2.7.
 The next version of CKAN will support Python 3 only.

 Installing from package is the quickest and easiest way to install CKAN, but it requires